ultraleap/UnrealPlugin/README.md

 #### Adjusting Global Offset

-By default some offsets are added for Oculus/Vive which should be good enough for majority of use cases.
+By default some offsets are added for Oculus/Vive which should be good enough for the majority of use cases.
 Vive rotation offset assumes natural sag of 10 degrees.

 If however these defaults don't work for your setup, use ```Get Leap Options``` and ```Set Leap Options``` along with ```Set members``` to adjust the global tracking offsets such that they match your physical mount distance and rotation to achieve your 1:1 tracking.
 A good way to test the adjustments is to look at your hand and lift your headset slightly and see that your overall hand shapes line up within ~ 1cm.